MVP: Do We Have the Success Formula?

 Google, the almighty company (Alphabeth Inc., previously Google X) in 2011 started its Moonshot project (they have several now) known as Google Glass.
 Development started the same year and in Aprile 2012 Sergey Brin held a live demo of their newest product Google glass – optical head-mounted display designed in the shape of a pair of eyeglasses.

 A year later (04/2013) they started to sell and ship Google glasses for specially selected beta users (8000 users) at $1500 price.
 In January 2015 they have announced that the beta selling period is over and they are entering the mass market.
 In 2017 they announced 2nd edition of Google glasses and since then there were no official announcements regarding new editions.
 The overall Moonshot project cost?
 More than $900 million with enormous marketing and media coverage.

 Google Glass MVP knowledge

 Although Google had almost unlimited resources (money, developers, scientists, marketing resources, etc.) they succeeded to deliver product and even sell it.
-But, does this make Google glass successful? – No!
+But, does this make Google Glass successful? – No!

-There are many different theories to why this product didn’t hit the market.
+There are many different theories as to why this product didn’t hit the market.
 But what is most important is the following: a company can have unlimited resources, all the money in the world, revolutionary product, media hype, influential founders and tech enthusiasts that will glorify the product.
 Sometimes you even won’t have the competitors in the market and your product still might fail.